syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the timeZoneCollection fields which maps the appropriate column names from the dataSource.
+The following are the timeZoneCollection fields that maps the appropriate column names from the dataSource.

 ### timeZoneCollection.text 'string'
 {:#members:timezoneCollection-text}

-Binds the text field name in the dataSource to the timeZoneCollection **text**.
+Binds text field name in the dataSource to timeZoneCollection **text**.
 These text gets listed out in the timezone fields of the appointment window.

 ### timeZoneCollection.id 'string'
 {:#members:timeZoneCollection-id }

-Binds the id field name in the dataSource to the timeZoneCollection **id**.
+Binds id field name in the dataSource to timeZoneCollection **id**.

 ### timeZoneCollection.value 'string'
 {:#members:timeZoneCollection-value }

-Binds the value field name in the dataSource to the timeZoneCollection **value**.
+Binds value field name in the dataSource to timeZoneCollection **value**.

 #### Example

-To define the timeZoneCollection options using all the above specified fields,
+To define the timeZoneCollection options by using all the above specified fields,

 {% highlight html %}